lisael/pg-django/README.rst

 relies on PostgreSQL RULES, and I have no idea how to port this implementation detail...).
 Though we don't have time and motivation to port ourselves, we accept any contribution in this direction.
-If a feature becomes fully DB agnostic, it is a good condidate to be backported in Django, and that's good for us.
+If a feature becomes fully DB agnostic, it is a good candidate to be backported in Django, and that's good for us.

 We do aim to merge most of our code in Django tree, when possible.
 That's why we need to keep full backward compatibility with django, and we must test our